-A. Glutathione is the most important antioxidant produced by the body.
+Q: What is Glutathione?A: Glutathione is the most important antioxidant produced by the body.
 It prevents cellular damage caused by free radicals and peroxides.

-A. Glutathione is synthesized in the body from the amino acids cysteine, glutamic acid and glycine.
+Q: Where does Glutathione come from?A: Glutathione is synthesized in the body from the amino acids cysteine, glutamic acid and glycine.
 The amino acid cysteine is responsible for the biological activity of this antioxidant.
 Supplies of cysteine are the rate-limiting factor in Glutathione synthesis by the cells, since cysteine is relatively rare in foodstuffs.
 Furthermore, if taken as the free amino acid, cysteine is toxic and spontaneously destroyed in the gastrointestinal tract and blood plasma.

-A. Increasing cellular Glutathione can dramatically raise energy levels, strengthen the immune system, fight inflammation, improve athletic performance, detoxify the body, aid in cellular repair and slow down the aging process.
+Q: Why is Glutathione important?A: Increasing cellular Glutathione can dramatically raise energy levels, strengthen the immune system, fight inflammation, improve athletic performance, detoxify the body, aid in cellular repair and slow down the aging process.

-A. Environmental pollutants, pharmaceutical drugs and a poor lifestyle all lead to lower levels of this antioxidant.
+Q: What depletes Glutathione in the cells?A. Environmental pollutants, pharmaceutical drugs and a poor lifestyle all lead to lower levels of this antioxidant.

-A. Toxins affecting Glutathione include:
+Q: What toxins affect Glutathione levels?A: Toxins affecting Glutathione include:

 - Acetaminophen (Tylenol) and other pharmaceuticals

-- Acetone, solvents, paint removers, fuels, fuel by-products;·
+- Acetone, solvents, paint removers, fuels, fuel by-products

 - Pesticides, herbicides

 - Benzopyrenes: From tobacco smoke, barbequed foods, and fuel exhaust

 - Housewares: Certain non-stick coating of pans, plastic containers, plastic linings of tin cans and other food packaging·